MOTORSLICE: How to Clear Canal and Falls – Chapters 2-3

 Chapter 2 Canal walkthrough

-If regular enemies are bothering you in the lead-up sections, parry only the attacks that give you a clean, readable windup.
-On the narrow Canal platforms, forcing a parry at bad spacing is riskier than backing up, letting the enemy commit, and using motorslice pressure after the opening.
-Canal teaches a pattern the rest of the game keeps using: movement creates your damage window.
+For the regular enemies in the lead-up, parry only the attacks with a clean, obvious orange windup.
+On narrow Canal platforms, forcing a parry at bad spacing is riskier than backing off, letting the enemy commit, and answering after the opening.
+Tentacle-motor turrets that fire saws are a special case: parry the saw and it cleaves them in pairs.

 🎮